Deterministic quantum master equation for non-Markovian signal processing

 \section{Discussion and outlook}

-\textit{Discussion}---The general deterministic equation for feedback control in Eq.~\eqref{eq:deterministic_ME} can reproduce all previous results in the field for appropriate choices of feedback rule and quantum instruments.
-This framework is particularly relevant for quantum control protocols with finite-bandwidth electronics, delayed feedback, or digital filtering, where memory effects are unavoidable.
+\textit{Discussion}---The general deterministic equation for feedback control in Eq.~\eqref{eq:deterministic_ME} can reproduce all previous results in the field for appropriate choices of {controller dynamics} and quantum instruments.
+This framework is particularly relevant for quantum control protocols with finite-bandwidth electronics, delayed feedback, or digital filtering, where memory effects {naturally arise.}

+{In realistic experiments, finite controller response times and signal-processing introduce temporal correlations in the feedback signal, as routinely observed in superconducting-circuit and optomechanical platforms employing real-time feedback~\cite{Minev2019,Guo2019}.
+Delayed coherent feedback generated by optical or microwave propagation lines also provides a natural realization of non-Markovian dynamics in photonic circuits and waveguide QED~\cite{Pichler2016,Regidor2021}.
+Within our formalism, these effects are encoded in the dimensionality of the auxiliary signal vector ($\vec{y}_n$), which can be interpreted as the effective memory depth of the controller.}

-If the signal $\vec{y}_n \rightarrow s_n$ is a scalar and consequently, the feedback function is Markovian $g_n \equiv g_n(x_{n+1},s_n)$, we recover the master equation derived in Ref.~\cite{Rosal2025}.
+If the signal $\vec{y}_n \rightarrow s_n$ is a scalar and consequently, the {controller} function is Markovian $g_n \equiv g_n(x_{n+1},s_n)$, we recover the master equation derived in Ref.~\cite{Rosal2025}.
 In their previous work, the authors showed how the Markovian feedback version of Eq.~\eqref{eq:deterministic_ME} can recover quantum jump dynamics, diffusion feedback, and the Quantum Fokker-Planck Master Equation~\cite{AnnbyAndersson2022}.
 By increasing the dimensionality of the signal processing, our general master equation can also recover the quantum Fokker-Planck master equation with general filtering~\cite{Tilloy2024,DeSousa2025_2}.
-This happens for the case where the instruments are described by Gaussian Kraus operators and the feedback rule is a general linear transformation $\vec{f}_{n+1} = {\rm M}\vec{y}_n + {\vec b}x_{n+1}$.
+This happens for the case where the instruments are described by Gaussian Kraus operators, and the {update} rule is a general linear transformation $\vec{f}_{n+1} = {\rm M}\vec{y}_n + {\vec b}x_{n+1}$.

 Equation~\eqref{eq:non-markovian-system} shows how a general a signal processing with memory can be modeled.
 This construction is model-dependent because it is affected by the particular signal processing happening in the experiment.
 For the case of the quantum Fokker-Planck master equation with general filtering~\cite{DeSousa2025_2}, the particular choices of the momentum signals defines the particular filtering kernel used in the experiment.
 Here, we also showed the trade-off between increasing the memory of the signal processing (by accessing more steps in the past) and the dimensionality of the vector signal $\vec{y}_n$, which is a direct consequence of the Markovian embedding that allows a deterministic equation to be derived.